o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

 Only entities that are autonomous will have controllers, otherwise `GetController()` will give a null on clients.
 If you are getting a null on your `GetController` calls then you have attached your component to an entity that is not autonomous.
 Attach them to player prefabs instead, as those are marked as autonomous by the server.
 {{</important>}}

+You can find the player prefab for MultiplayerSample project at `D:\git\o3de-multiplayersample\Prefabs\Player.prefab`.
+At this point you should:

+- Instantiate a player prefab in the level temporarily.
+- Modify the player prefab instance by adding `MyFirstNetworkComponent` to `player` entity.
+- Save the player prefab.
+- Delete the player prefab from the level.

 ![Attaching Network Component to an Autonomous Entity](/images/user-guide/multiplayer/add_myfirstnetworkcomponent_to_player_prefab.png)

 Here is our full source code for our component with RPC.
-For the header, `D:\git\MultiplayerSample\Gem\Code\Source\Components\MyFirstNetworkComponent.h`:
+For the header, `\path\to\MultiplayerSample\Gem\Code\Source\Components\MyFirstNetworkComponent.h`:

 ```c++
 #pragma once